-Today’s “How To” Post offers baking tips specific to Cookies!
-A cookie tutorial on the basic do’s and don’ts–these cookie tips will ensure your cookies come out of the oven perfect every time.
+Today’s “How To” offers Baking Tips Specific to Cookies!
+A cookie on the basic do’s and don’ts of cookie baking.
+These cookie tips will ensure your cookies come out of the oven perfect every time!

-Even if you consider yourself a cook, rather than a baker, I bet there are times when you try your hand at cookie making.
+You might consider yourself a cook, rather than a baker.
+Yet, I bet there are times when you try your hand at cookie making.

 Right after that popcorn you popped to go with your movie rental, nothing sounds better than warm cookies and milk.

 However, late-night cookie ventures often produce massive cookie fails like:

 - The Pancake Cookie: Paper thin, shapeless, and dark, due to too much butter, too much time in the oven, or not chilling your dough.

 - The Mound Cookie: A hard round clump cookie, due to too much flour and/or not enough fat, so the cookie never spreads and softens.

 - The Black Bottomed Cookie: It looks perfect on top, but the bottom is charred to a crisp.